deem0n/nim-nats/README.md

 nim-nats is distributed as a [Nimble](https://github.com/nim-lang/nimble) package. nats.nim wrapper is generated with [nimgen](https://github.com/genotrance/nimgen) and [c2nim](https://github.com/nim-lang/c2nim/).

 nim-nats may be linked with dynamic nats.c lib which must be installed on the system and be available at runtime.
-You can link statically as well (see tests folder).
+You can link statically as well with `nim c --passL:'-L/usr/local/lib -lnats_static' yourcode.nim`.
 On Mac OS X you can easily install lib with `brew install cnats`

 Latest nim-nats version 3.x should work with NATS 3.x